 Filtering and finally bottling are the last steps of the overall process.
 We use dark bottles to protect it from sunlight which has an adverse effect on quality.

 We produce an extra virgin olive oil early harvest exactly as it was made by Mother Nature with its fruity aromas and with the highest concentration in antioxidants.
 It is a product with significant health benefits and a basic component of the Mediterranean diet.

-Our Premium Extra Virgin Olive Oil arrives to our warehouse as early as mid-November of the year of production and is ready for distribution.
+Our Premium Extra Virgin Olive Oil arrives to our warehouse as early as mid-November of the year of production and it is immediately ready for distribution.
 We take pride at what we do and how we do it.
 Our passion is to deliver to our customers an Extra Virgin Olive Oil that meets the highest of standards of quality.

 Storing your Olive Oil